raspberrypilearning/nature-rover/en/step_3.md

 go to [back v] layer
 go to x: (0) y: (0)
 + create clone of [myself v] //Create a copy of the hills
-+ change x by (460) //Move the origial hills to the right of the screen
++ change x by (460) //Move the original hills to the right of the screen
 ```
 --- /task ---